The Brisbane Truth was noted for its sensational headlines from when it began to be published in Brisbane in 1900 up until its demise in 1991.

 The building was home to a newsagent in 1978.
 (State Library of Queensland)

 Coleman talked Sarah out of doing a full stocktake, telling her ” It would be too much for you, have a cup of tea.”
-He mentioned his role in the local church. ” It’s not my business to take anyone down, I have a higher calling in life than that that”, he told her.
+He mentioned his role in the local church. ” It’s not my business to take anyone down, I have a higher calling in life than that that”, he is reported as telling her.

 © P. Granville 2007